Azure/azure-quickstart-templates/301-vsts-clt-loadagentrig/README.md

     <img src="http://armviz.io/visualizebutton.png"/>
 </a>

-This template will help you to spin up a set of VMs that can be used to generate load through CLT service.
-The [parameters file](./azuredeploy.parameters.json) takes your VSTS account information and the number of desired VMs.
-These objects look like the following:
+Using this template, you can create your own load test rig on Azure IaaS virtual machines.
+The test rig will be configured for your Visual Studio Team Services (VSTS) account and can be used to run cloud-based load tests using Visual Studio.
+The cloud-load testing service will use this registered rig instead of provisioning one dynamically.
+Sample parameter values are as follows:

 ```json
 {